hussainn23/hussainn23/README.md

-- 👋 Hi, I’m M.hussain
+- 👋 Hi, I’m M. Hussain
-- 👀 I’m interested in android app development
+👀 Interest: Android app development
-- 🌱 I’m currently working on java kotlin with firebase and room database using MVVM and other advance concepts and backend using Node.js
-- 💞️ I’m looking to collaborate on new projects that enhance my learning .
-- 📫 How to reach me through my gmail hussainnhussain023@gmail.com
+🌱 Currently Working With: Java, Kotlin, Firebase, Room Database, MVVM architecture, and backend development using Node.js 💼 Looking to Collaborate: Open to new projects that help me grow, learn, and build impactful applications 📫 Reach Me At: hussainnhussain023@gmail.com

 <!---
 hussainn23/hussainn23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.